brunopenso/awscognitodemo-webapp/README.md

 - DO NOT create SMS role
 - Do you want to remember your user's devices?
   - Always
-- Create an Application
-  - Set a name
-  - **Uncheck generate Client Secret**

 After saving the user pool, come back to the APP Integration menu.